 The Tradesman is a bushcraft knife inspired by the fur-trade knives brought to North America by it's early explorers.
 This knife has a relatively thin and constantly upward-curving edge, making it an excellent slicer.
 The fine tip allows for intricate woodworking.
 This is essentially a camp kitchen knife and bushcraft knife hybrid, excelling at the job whether you're making a bow-drill set, preparing a stew, processing firewood, butchering game, or building a shelter.

-This particular build is based off of the Tradesman Joe Robinet has been using, with virtually identical specifications, including the triple-swell contour versus our usual coke-bottle shape.
+This particular build is based off of the Tradesman Joe Robinet has, including the triple-swell contour versus our usual coke-bottle shape.
 Of course, there are variations in the figure of the wood.
 Check out his video on bushcraft knife use featuring the Tradesman below:

-Model: Tradesman Blade Length: 5 inches Steel Type: CPM 154 stainless Steel Thickness: 1/8, tapered tang Edge Grind: scandi Handle Material: arizona desert ironwood burl (allow variations of the figure in the wood; all ironwood used for this knife is high quality) Handle Liners: 1/8 orange g10 Hardware: brass Handle Thickness: 4/5
+Model: Tradesman Blade Length: 5 inches Steel Type: CPM 154 stainless Steel Thickness: 1/8 (no taper) Edge Grind: scandi Handle Material: arizona desert ironwood burl (allow variations of the figure in the wood; all ironwood used for this knife is high quality) Handle Liners: 1/8 orange g10 Hardware: brass Handle Thickness: 4/5